Wire Transfer or a Cashier's Check for Home Closing?

 You're about to close on your first home and the title company tells you that you must have certified funds.
 You can either bring a cashier's check or you can do a wire transfer.
 What's the difference?
 Will the money get to the title company in time if you wire the funds?

-Answer: Excellent question, Nervous Home Buyers.
-Let's address two popular myths about cashier's checks and wire transfers.
+There are two popular myths floating around out there about these options.
 The first is that a cashier's check can't bounce.
-Yes, they can.
+Yes, it can.
 Cashier's checks can be altered by crooks or reversed by the account holder.

 How Do Cashier's Checks Work?

 An account holder goes to the bank in person, provides identification, and requests a cashier's check from the bank teller.
 She must have cleared funds in her account to get a cashier's check.

 The teller will request the payor and payee names and dollar amount for the check.
 He'll check the account holder's ID and verify that she has sufficient money in the account to cover the transaction and that all recent deposits have cleared.
 He'll draw a certified cashier's check with her name and the payee's name on it and sign it.